paajake/invoicegen-test/README.md

    5. Run `php artisan storage:link` to create a public accessible point to the app's file storage.
    6. If you'd need password reset, fill the SMTP section of the `.env` file
    7. From a terminal, change directory to the root folder of the project and run `composer install` to install the dependencies of the app, and run `composer artisan key:generate` when successfully completed to generate an encryption key for the app.
-   8. Run `composer artisan migrate` to create the database structure of the app in mysql.
-   9. Run `composer artisan db:seed` to seed the database with dummy data.
+   8. Run `php artisan migrate --seed` to create the database structure of the app in mysql, and seed it with dummy data.
-   10. Visit the base url of the app in a browser and login with this credential `Email : admin@invoicegen.test ` and `Password : admin1234`
+   9. Visit the base url of the app in a browser and login with this credential `Email : admin@invoicegen.test ` and `Password : admin1234`